iantsch/wp-hbs-engine/README.md

 The plugin needs a folder with write permissions for caching the handlebar files.
 It tries to create the folder `wp-content/plugins/wp-hbs-engine/cache`.

+The plugin will try to load partials from the default folder `src/templates/partials` within your current theme.
+If the folder does not exist please add it (or use the filter hook to adapt).

 ## Usage

 Setup and modify the render engine to your needs in your ``functions.php`` or your plugin